Life insurance for people with Addison’s Disease

 - Cost of living

 Income protection for Addison’s Disease can be strict in terms of underwriting due to the additional risks of claims on an income protection policy.
 Most underwriters will want access to a GP report or medical records.
 If your Addison’s Disease is well controlled, income protection can be offered, but there may be a slight increase (or loading) to your premiums due to the additional risk.
-If you have had Adrenal Crisis or hospitalisation, then cover may be declined.
-At Iam Insured we can guide you on the right cover available for your condition and needs.
+If you have had an Adrenal Crisis or hospitalisation, then cover may be declined.